leontoeides/indicium/README.md

 ![alt text](https://www.arkiteq.ca/crates/indicium/banner.jpg "Indicium: A Simple In-Memory Search for Rust")

-While `indicium` was made with web apps in mind, it is an in-memory search and it does not scale indefinitely or to Facebook or Google size.
+While `indicium` was made with web apps in mind, it is an in-memory search and it does not scale indefinitely or to cloud size (i.e. Facebook or Google size).
 Even in such an environment, it would still be a convenient way of searching large lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit (i.e. searching a list of company assets, list of users in a corporate intranet, etc.)

 Indicium easily can handle millions of records without breaking a sweat thanks to Rust's [BTreeMap](https://cglab.ca/~abeinges/blah/rust-btree-case/).
 This